-The act prohibits the PUCO from establishing any requirements for the unbundling of network elements, for the resale of telecommunications services, or for network interconnection that exceed or are inconsistent with or prohibited by federal law.
-The act further prohibits the PUCO from establishing pricing for such unbundled elements, resale, or interconnection that is inconsistent with or prohibited by federal law, and requires the PUCO to comply with federal law in establishing such pricing.
+The bill prohibits the PUCO from establishing any requirements or pricing for the unbundling of network elements, for the resale of telecommunications services, or for network interconnection that exceed or are inconsistent with or prohibited by federal law.
+The bill further requires such PUCO pricing to comply with federal law.

 An interconnection agreement is an agreement between a facilities-based telephone service provider and another provider under which the other provider may use one or more federally specified, physical or functional elements of the facilities-based provider's telephone network (called "unbundled network elements"2) in order to provide local phone service.
-Federal regulations3
+Federal regulations3 concerning interconnection include those requiring every telecommunication service provider4 to interconnect with the facilities and equipment of other providers (47 C.F.R.
+51.100(a)) and requiring all providers to negotiate interconnection agreements in good faith (47 C.F.R.
+51.301).
+Access to the